-- 1. What is another name for the 'American War of Independence?' - a.
+perish from the earth.
+5th Assignment 1.
+What is another name for the 'American War of Independence?' a.
 The Civil War b.
 The American Revolutionary War c.
-The Great War - 2.
-What was a major cause of the 'American War of Independence?' - a.
-Slavery b. language c. taxation - 3.
-George Washington came from a \\\\\ background: - a. rich b. poor c. urban - 4.
-Between 1812 and 1815 America fought a war with: - a.
-Spain b.
+The Great War 2.
+What was a major cause of the 'American War of Independence?' a.
+Slavery c. taxation b. language 3.
+George Washington came from a background: a. rich b. poor c. urban 4.
+Between 1812 and 1815 America fought a war with: b.
 France c.
-Great Britain - 5.
-Gettysburg was also famous as a: - a. battlefield b. mansion house c. theatre
+Great Britain a.
+Spain 5.
+Gettysburg was also famous as a: a. battlefield b. mansion house c. theatre

-The British Empire and India: 'A Passage to India' by E.M.
+The British Empire and India: 'A Passage to India' By E.M.
 Forster